vinayakankugoyal/sshresume/README.md

 ## Deployment

 1. Build the binary for your target platform.
-2. Copy the binary, your config file, and your content folder to your server.
+2. Copy the binary and your content folder to your server.
-3. Run the binary with appropriate host and port settings.
+3. Run the binary with appropriate host and port settings, pointing it to your content folder.
 4. Configure your firewall to allow traffic on the SSH port.

 ### Example Systemd Service